jhanwaryouthoob-create/sucess-terrain/README.md

 # sucess-terrain
-its all about growing, Growing as in mentally, financially &amp; socially
+its all about growing, Growing as in mentally, financially &amp; socially.